davelongdev/wordpress-block-theme/README.md

 ## Free to Use

-Feel free to use it or copy anything that you like.
+Feel free to use these files for your own project or copy anything that you like.